mrhujaifa/mrhujaifa/README.md

 <h2>About Me</h2>
 <p>
- - Full-Stack Developer who enjoys turning ideas into real-world applications.
+I am a Full-Stack Software Developer with a strong passion for building scalable and user-centric applications.
-I work across frontend and backend using React, Node.js, Express, PostgreSQL, and Next Auth.
+I specialize in developing modern web solutions using React, Node.js, Express, PostgreSQL, and NextAuth.

-Always learning, always building.
+I enjoy transforming ideas into real-world products, focusing on clean architecture, performance, and maintainable code.
+Continuously learning and improving, I am committed to delivering high-quality software and staying up-to-date with modern development practices.
 </p>